anhaidgroup/py_labeler/docs/contributing.rst

 Code standards
 --------------
-*magellan_labeler* follows `Google Python Style Guide <https://google.github.io/styleguide/pyguide.html>`_.
+*py_labeler* follows `Google Python Style Guide <https://google.github.io/styleguide/pyguide.html>`_.

-Please try to maintain backward compatibility. *magellan_labeler* has lots of users with lots of existing code, so don't break it if at all possible.
+Please try to maintain backward compatibility. *py_labeler* has lots of users with lots of existing code, so don't break it if at all possible.
 If you think breakage is required, clearly state why as part of the pull request.
 Also, be careful when changing method signatures and add deprecation warnings where needed.

 Writing tests
 -------------
-Adding tests is one of the most common requests after code is pushed to *magellan_labeler*.
+Adding tests is one of the most common requests after code is pushed to *py_labeler*.
 Therefore, it is worth getting in the habit of writing tests ahead of time so this is never an issue.

 Unit testing
 ~~~~~~~~~~~~
-Like many packages, *magellan_labeler* uses the `Nose testing system
+Like many packages, *py_labeler* uses the `Nose testing system
 <http://nose.readthedocs.org/en/latest/index.html>`_.

 All tests should go into the ``tests`` subdirectory of the specific package.